fasibio/GraphqlDockerProxy/README.md

 Its a GraphQL API Gateway.

 [![Docker Build Status](https://img.shields.io/docker/build/fasibio/graphqldockerproxy.svg)](https://hub.docker.com/r/fasibio/graphqldockerproxy/)

+It works with docker and Kubernetes
+# Run with docker
 ## How does it works:
 It works standalone.
 So you can start it in your docker cloud.